10 Must-See Japanese Summer Festivals

 Access: Shinjuku Station, West Exit

 Formally known as the Fukugawa Hachiman Matsuri, the Fukugawa Festival is one of the three great Shinto festivals in Tokyo, along with the Kanda Matsuri and the Sanno Matsuri.
 The Fukugawa Festival is held at the vintage Tomioka Hachiman Shinto shrine in Tokyo’s Koto district.
-Dated back to 1642, the festival sees the shrine’s 120 mikoshis (portable shrines) being carried down the local streets while the onlookers splash purifying water at the mikoshi-bearers.
-Could it possibly be an equivalent to the Thai water festival, Songkran?
+Dated back to 1642, the festival sees the shrine’s 120 mikoshi (portable shrines) being carried down the local streets while the onlookers splash purifying water at the mikoshi-bearers.
+Be warned though: you will get wet at this event, so go well prepared.

 Where: Tomioka Hachiman, 1-20-3 Tomioka, Koto-ku, Tokyo